Knowing when to repair or replace your laptop can be a challenging predicament. Repairs can save you money but aren't ideal for old laptops.

 Is a broken laptop screen worth repairing?

 Broken laptop screens due to fall damage can be expensive to fix.
-Depending on the screen type, a broken screen can set you back $200-$400 for parts and labor costs.
+Depending on the type, a typical broken screen can set you back $200-$400 for parts and labor costs.
+Broken Mac screens can be even more expensive than this.

 It's therefore only worth fixing if the repair cost is less than half of the laptop's actual value.
 At the same time, some manufacturers offer an accidental damage warranty.